likidu/OpenCore-ASRock-B660m-ITX-AC/README.md

 ## Changelog

+- **[8/24]**: Updated to macOS Sonoma beta 6 with OTA.
+All drivers and kexts stay the same.
-- **[8/9]**: Updated to OpenCore 0.9.4 GM. [macOS Sononma beta 5](https://swcdn.apple.com/content/downloads/26/36/042-27162-A_4GKRLRWELJ/qyzyo86g692wlsewkyclfk686op47kuq5c/InstallAssistant.pkg) is released.
+- **[8/9]**: Updated to OpenCore 0.9.4 GM. [macOS Sonoma beta 5](https://swcdn.apple.com/content/downloads/26/36/042-27162-A_4GKRLRWELJ/qyzyo86g692wlsewkyclfk686op47kuq5c/InstallAssistant.pkg) is released.
 It has changed API for WiFi therefore a new preview version of [Airportltlwm](https://github.com/OpenIntelWireless/itlwm/issues/883#issuecomment-1670749680) has to be used.
 - **[8/9]**: For Bluetooth, I am using Logitech MX Anywhere 3 mouse which has to be applied by [this patch](https://github.com/OpenIntelWireless/IntelBluetoothFirmware/pull/446) to make it work.
 The patch is not merged yet so I have to use the CI build from [IntelBluetoothFirmware](https://github.com/OpenIntelWireless/IntelBluetoothFirmware/actions/runs/5639869912).
 - **[7/13]**: Update to OpenCore 0.9.4 beta.
 Intel WiFI it uses the [preview version v0.2](https://github.com/OpenIntelWireless/itlwm/issues/883#issuecomment-1625204187) which seems fully working.
 - **[5/26]**: Update to OpenCore 0.9.2.
 Tested on macOS Ventura 13.4.